Antonia Minor: Birth and early life

 She was born in Athens, and after 36 BC was taken to Rome by her mother with her siblings.
 She was the youngest of five.
 Her mother had three children, named Claudia Marcella Major, Claudia Marcella Minor, and Marcus Claudius Marcellus, from her first marriage and another daughter, named Antonia Major, by the same father (Mark Antony).
 Antonia never knew her father; Mark Antony divorced her mother in 32 BC and committed suicide in 30 BC.

-She was raised by her mother, her uncle, and her aunt, Livia Drusilla.
-Having inherited properties in Italy, Greece, and Egypt, she was a wealthy and influential woman, who often received visitors to Rome.
-She had many male friends, including Alexander the Alabarch, a wealthy Jew, and Lucius Vitellius, a consul and the father of Aulus Vitellius, a future emperor.
+She was raised by her mother, her uncle, and her aunt, Livia Drusilla and inherited properties in Italy, Greece, and Egypt.
+She was said to have received visitors to her house, such as Valerius Asiaticus and Lucius Vitellius, a consul and the father of the future emperor Aulus Vitellius.

 Marriage and family

 In 16 BC, she married the Roman general and future consul (9 BC) Nero Claudius Drusus.
 Drusus was the stepson of her uncle Augustus, second son of Livia Drusilla, and brother of future Emperor Tiberius.
 They had many children, but only three survived: the famous general Germanicus, Livilla, and the Roman Emperor Claudius.

 A poem by Crinagoras of Mytilene mentions Antonia's first pregnancy, which may be of a child before Germanicus who must have died in infancy or early childhood.

-Drusus died in June 9 BC in Germany, due to complications from injuries he sustained after falling from a horse.
+Drusus died in 9 June BC in Germany, due to complications from injuries he sustained after falling from a horse.
 After his death, although pressured by her uncle to remarry, she never did.

 Antonia raised her children in Rome.
 Tiberius adopted Germanicus in 4 AD.
 Germanicus died in 19 AD, allegedly poisoned through the handiwork of Gnaeus Calpurnius Piso and Munatia Plancina.
 Tacitus suggests but does not outright say in Annals 3.3 that, on the orders of Tiberius and Livia Drusilla, Antonia was forbidden to go to his funeral.
 When Livia Drusilla died in June of 29 AD, Antonia took care of her younger grandchildren Caligula, Agrippina the Younger, Julia Drusilla, Julia Livilla, and later Claudia Antonia.